Avoiding Civil Investigative Demand False Claims Act Response Mistakes

 OIG and DOJ CID Process and Procedure

-Once government agencies issue OIG or DOJ Civil Investigative Demands requiring documents or testimony, the recipient must comply with its terms and provide the requested information within the specified timeframe.
+Once government agencies issue OIG or DOJ Civil Investigative Demand False Claims Act CID requiring documents or testimony under 31 USC 3733, the recipient must comply with its terms and provide the requested information within the specified timeframe.
 Usually, when the OIG or DOJ issues a CID, the document spells out what the agency needs, the documents needed, and the deadline to meet.
 Failure to comply can result in severe consequences, including fines, penalties, and potential criminal charges.
+Having government contracting attorneys and or OIG subpoena response lawyer on your team is critical.

 It is crucial to understand that CIDS is not an accusation of wrongdoing but rather an investigative tool used to gather evidence.
 However, it is essential to approach the OIG or DOJ CID process with caution and seek experienced legal defense counsel to ensure compliance while protecting your rights and interests.
 It is essential to realize that contractors who do not comply with these administrative results face serious consequences.